-Some 500,000 of those tons will eventually enter landfills—covering an area about 3.5 times the size of the City of Los Angeles.
+As a result, 740,000 tons of materials used to produce this apparel will eventually enter landfills—covering an area more than five times the size of the City of Los Angeles.

 More than 97 percent of the textiles used in this clothing are virgin materials.
 Less than 1 percent of the materials worn today will resurface in clothing manufactured tomorrow (Exhibit 1).